convergencelabs/convergence-client-javascript/npmjs/README.md

 # Overview
-This package provides a npm version of the Convergene JavaScript API, for use with the [Convergence](http://convergencelabs.com) host platform.
+This package provides a npm version of the Convergence JavaScript API, for use with the [Convergence](http://convergencelabs.com) host platform.

 Convergence is a hosted platform for rapidly developing real-time collaborative applications.
 At the heart of Convergence is it's collaborative real time data store.
-However, where other frameworks stop at attempting to provide real time data, Convergence goes further by providing **all** the features a developer needs to build an **effective** and **intuitive** collaborative application.
+Where other frameworks stop at attempting to provide real time data, Convergence goes further by providing **all** the features a developer needs to build an **effective** and **intuitive** collaborative application.
 Some of the feature highlights include:

-* **Real-time Data**: Allows users to edit the same data at the same time, keeping everyones view of the data in sync.
+* **Real-time Data**: Allows users to edit the same data at the same time, keeping everyone's view of the data in sync.
 * **Users and Identity**: Allows developers to create and manage users and their identity within the system so users know who they are collaborating with.
 * **Presence**: Allows users to know "who is here?" and "who is available" so they can more effectively collaborate with the other users they need to.
 * **Collaboration Awareness**: The best way to resolve editing conflicts is to avoid them in the fist place.
 Convergence provides robust collaboration awareness capabilities that help users work together without conflicts.